pytorch/pytorch/docs/cpp/source/notes/tensor_creation.rst

 But the sugar gets sweeter: In the API presented here so far, you may have noticed that the initial ``torch::TensorOptions()`` is quite a mouthful to write.
-The good news, is that for every construction axis (dtype, layout, device and ``requires_grad``), there is one *free function* in the ``torch::`` namespace which you can pass a value for that axis, and which then returns a ``TensorOptions`` object preconfigured with that axis, but allowing even further modification via the builder-style methods shown above.
+The good news is that for every construction axis (dtype, layout, device and ``requires_grad``), there is one *free function* in the ``torch::`` namespace which you can pass a value for that axis.
+Each function then returns a ``TensorOptions`` object preconfigured with that axis, but allowing even further modification via the builder-style methods shown above.
 For example,

 .. code-block:: cpp